susam/may4/README.md

 > to 5 characters.

-So this repository consisting of Forth source code to print a slightly altered Star Wars catchphrase using ASCII stars (asterisk) is like a double pun!
+So this repository consisting of Forth source code to print a slightly altered Star Wars catchphrase using ASCII stars (asterisks) is like a double pun!
 Or is that a triple pun?

 Also, if Yoda were a programmer, I think Forth would be his most favourite programming language.
-Yoda would say, "A forth programmer I am.
+Yoda would say, "A Forth programmer I am.
 Hrmmm," and he would add two and two with, `2 2 +`.
 It just makes a lot of sense to celebrate May the 4th with some Forth code.